-An Administrative Office Assistant will assist in the clerical operation of the office by transcribing and keying letters, reports, and other business correspondence.
-Other duties may include records management, office machine calculations, basic bookkeeping, and word processing.
+An Administrative Office Assistant will assist in the clerical operation of the office by keying letters, reports, and other business correspondence.
+Other duties may include records management, basic bookkeeping, and word processing.
 An Administrative Office Assistant must display good communication and interpersonal skills.
 The ability to type 40 WPM is required to complete this certificate.